Today's Articles

 This date, from 1500, celebrates Santeria.
 Santeria is one of the many African syncretistic religions created in the Americas.

 The word syncretistic means to "draw together" or "combine."
-In a religious environment, this involves mixing elements from different or independent religious traditions to create a new belief system.
+This involves mixing elements from different or independent religious traditions to create a new belief system in a religious environment.
 It exemplifies the intersectionality of African faith practiced from the 16th to the 21st century.

-Santeria is based on the West African religions brought to the new world through the Middle Passage, mainly to the Caribbean, to work the sugar plantations.
+Santeria is based on the West African religions brought to the New World through the Middle Passage, mainly to the Caribbean, to work the sugar plantations.
 These Africans carried their sacred traditions, including a ritual of possession trance for communicating with the ancestors and deities.
-Also, they brought animal sacrifice and the practice of sacred drumming and dance.
+They also brought animal sacrifice and the practice of sacred drumming and dance.
 The African slaves shipped to the Caribbean and Central and South America were nominally converted to Catholicism.

 Santeria incorporates the worship of the Orisha (literally "head guardian") and beliefs of the Yoruba and Bantu people in Southern Nigeria, Senegal, and Guinea Coast by synchronizing these African cultures and religions with the surrounding elements of worship from Roman Catholicism.
-The process of the typical baptism upon arrival meant the African’s indigenous religious practices were suppressed.
+The process of the typical baptism upon arrival suppressed the Africans' indigenous religious practices.

 In Santeria, blacks away from the continent developed a way of keeping their old beliefs alive by equating each Orisha of their traditional religions with a corresponding Christian Saint.
 Each has an associated Christian Saint, a principle, an important number, a color, food, a dance posture, and an emblem.
 The Orishas need food in the form of animal sacrifice, prepared dishes, and human praise to remain effective.
 Ritual Sacrifices: These form an integral part of many Santerian religious rituals.
 The animal's blood is collected and offered to Orisha.
 Chickens are the most common animal used.
 Their sacrifice is believed to please the Saints and to bring good luck, purification, and forgiveness of sins.